hmallen/lorenzbot/README.md

 TO DO:
 - Add handling for max trade limit
+- Add function for trade amount adjustment
+- List out all variable used and formalize to clean up program
+- Make boolean arguments into human-readable format

+LATER:
 - Add argument for minimum loop time (loop_time_min)
 - Add handling of situation where on sell not enough asks are available in depth=20

-LATER:
-- Add function for trade amount adjustment (?)

 IF TIME:
 - Add argument for product selection